jsmootiv/jsmootiv.github.io/_posts/2017-05-30-what-you-need-to-know-to-get-started-in-cryptocurrencies.md

 Once you start to get the hang of things you can set up an [SFOX](https://www.sfox.com) account and try to execute some arbitrages or buy some altcoins on [Poloniex](https://poloniex.com).

-Remember that you have a 47.4% chance at doubling your money on a roulette table.
-So if you are really looking for money get on a plane and go to Vegas.
+Remember that you have a 47.4% chance at doubling your money on a roulette-table.
+So if you are really looking for quick money get on a plane and go to Vegas.
 Don't put all of your money in on something like [Titcoin](https://en.wikipedia.org/wiki/Titcoin) where the odds of losing are unknown yet you have a similar "roulette-table" style payout.

 ## Don't invest more than you would be willing to lose.
 Cryptocurrencies are still very experimental so much of the current growth is in anticipation of future usage.
 Right now you can only use [Bitcoin in a few places](https://support.coinbase.com/customer/portal/articles/1834716-where-can-i-spend-bitcoins-) and transactions take 30 minutes.
 There are just a few of the issues driven by the underlying technology that prevent broader adoption.
 Fortunately, the technology was built so that these things can be resolved if the people that build the technology and run the network agree.
 However, the miners (network nodes) and the developers (technology builders) are at each other's throats right now.
 If the factions can't agree and improve the technology it will inhibit the usability of Bitcoin long term --and thus the price.